Many who wish to acquire power, status, and riches, start from that book.

 To realize this law makes little sense you only need to take a look at some of the most powerful people in the world.

 Arguments indeed are not opposed to action: arguments can pave the way for actions.

 Or, once actions are underway, good arguments can legitimize those actions.

 #10.
-Avoid Unhappy & Unlucky – Except Luck Doesn’t Exist, & Helping Struggling Winners Has Highest ROI
+Avoid Unhappy & Unlucky – But Luck Doesn’t Exist, & Helping Struggling Winners Has Highest ROI

 Greene takes a leaf out of the self-help literature here.